djong1/adf_filetransfer/README.md

 ### Filter Files

-Do not schedule a copy pipeline every xx minutes, instead run the copy pipeline only when a file actualy exists in the source.
-The reasson is that scheduling a copy pipeline frequently can be extremely costly.
-You can achive this by using a trigger, for instance a storage trigger or http trigger.
+Do not schedule a copy pipeline every xx minutes, instead run the copy pipeline only when a file actualy exists in the Source Location A. The reasson is that scheduling a copy pipeline frequently can be extremely costly.
+You can achieve this by using a trigger, for instance a storage trigger or http trigger.
 When you are not able to use an external trigger do the following:

 - Use a GET METADATA activity to get a list of files that need to be copied
 - Use a FOR EACH to copy these files from source to target

 The benfit is that the "expensive" activity COPY is only executed when the file exists.
 This will save you costs.
-For example running a simple copy activity every 10 minutes for 350 files will cost you $12k per month, using the above approach will cost you $123,-.
+For example running a simple copy activity every 10 minutes for 350 files will cost you $12K per month, using the above approach will cost you $123,-.

   ![Image Alt Text](https://gp3scdnstorage.blob.core.windows.net/private/getfilelist.png)
   ![Image Alt Text](https://gp3scdnstorage.blob.core.windows.net/private/filterfiles.png)